Musician Enlistment Option Program

 Instrumentalists and vocalists who answer the calling to become a Marine have the opportunity to enlist through the Musician Enlistment Option Program (MEOP).
 Performing throughout the continental United States and internationally, Marine musicians serve as musical ambassadors of the Marine Corps.

-MEOP Requirements
+MEOP USMC Requirements

-To qualify for the MEOP, recruits must first audition and qualify for the music program.
+To qualify for MEOP, recruits must first audition and qualify for the music program.
 Once qualified, your recruiter will prepare you for recruit training, either by passing the Initial Strength Test (IST) or entering the Delayed Entry Program and passing the IST at a later date.

 Every MEOP recruit attends the Corps' 13-week recruit training and, upon graduation, attends the Naval School of Music for advanced instrumental and academic training.